pleabargain/fastapi_simple_jinja/README.md

 # TODO
 * Create a template for a
     * simple table
-        * new page when too many rows of data returned
+        * if too many rows then paginate
     * simple search
+        * global search (walk the whole db)
+        * search by model names
     * add data to db (session)
+    * simple form to take in user email and password
+        * should check against existing user db! :)
-    * simple form
+    * simple form to register a user (good exercise)

 # errors
 Trying to get fastapi to restart, I got an error